Countly/countly-sdk-android/Documentation.md

 With timed events, there is one thing to keep in mind: you have to end timed event for it to be recorded.
 Without `endAndRecord()` call, nothing will happen.

+Also note that timed events are persistent, thus you can start an event at one app launch and finish it in another.
+Yet there can be only one timed event with a specific key at any point in time.

 ## Crash reporting
 In order to enable crash reporting, add `Config.enableFeatures(Config.Feature.Crash)` to your feature list.
 Once started, SDK will set `Thread.UncaughtExceptionHandler` on main thread and will report about any uncaught exceptions automatically.

-With SDK 19.X we've also added ANR detection.
-It works by continuously scheduling a `Runnable` on main thread of your app and on some background thread.
-Whenever `Runnable` on main thread wasn't executed in `Config.crashReportingANRTimeout` seconds, background thread records all stack traces of the threads running and submits them to Countly server as a ANR crash.
+With SDK 19.0 we've also added ANR detection.
+It works by scheduling a `Runnable` on main thread of your app once in a while and on some background thread.
+Whenever `Runnable` on main thread wasn't executed in `Config.crashReportingANRTimeout` seconds, background thread records all stack traces of the threads running and submits them to Countly server as ANR crash.
 ANR detection is enabled by default when you enable `Config.Feature.Crash`, but you can always disable it by calling `Config.disableANRCrashReporting()`.